Venkatakousik/cattle-health-analysis-ml/README.md

 ## 👤 Author

-> Developed as a livestock health monitoring ML project.
+> Developed as a CSE-1 group project

----

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).